In this post, Introvert Reader talks about some of her favorite books, series, and authors outside of the romance genre.

 - Kurt Vonnegut (Funny and insightful.)

 - Philip K. Dick (There are dazzling concepts in his work.
-He’s not a spectacular writer, but creates amazing visions.)
+He’s not a spectacular writer, but he creates amazing visions.)

 - Clive Barker (No modern writer creates horror as visceral as Barker has.)